theronhitchman/linear-algebra/syllabus/index.md

 [relevant handout][sba] for more detailed information.
 Grades in this course are based on the following assessments:

-- In-class participation, focusing on finding and presenting solutions
+- in-class participation, focusing on finding and presenting solutions
-- three exams
+- several in-class quizzes and a final exam
-- weekly written homework
+- bi-weekly written homework
 - a "technology" gateway assessment
+- an optional project to complete an advanced learning objective

 If you feel uncertain about your progress in the course at any time, please contact me.